 But as I was ripping out carpeting Friday night and throwing 25 years of accumulated blankets and treasures into a burn pile, I was thinking how five generations of my family have affected this beautiful place with their energy, and that is a thing which can never be destroyed.

 But I felt particularly sad for Dusty the bear who has been an anchor at the cabin for all these years.

 He will never be replaced…at least I have no idea how he ever could be.
 I’m firmly against trophy hunting and there is no way I would actively go out and buy a real bear skin (except the one I bought with the cabin).
+Although I do go hunting for smaller over populated animals with my bow, I recently went and checked the best bow sights and decided to buy one.
 I felt like a sort of guardian of the spirit that was Dusty, who happened to end up on our wall, and now that he’s gone, I felt like he needed a proper send off.

 So we built a pyre of a bonfire with fresh fir and cedar, had a moment of gratitude, and laid old Dusty to rest.

 And then we burned the lot.
 Everything.
 Carpets, beds, blankets and pillows and quilts, magazines, underlay, coats, sweaters, board games…we burned and burned all day long.